BIOMOLECULES

 Structure of proteins : It is due to different rearrangement of amino acids.
 When carboxyl group

-of another amino acid the bond is called peptide bond.
+of one amino acid binded with amino group of another amino acid the bond is called peptide bond.

 (i) Primary structure : The primary structure is the covalent connections of a protein.
 It refers to linear sequence, number and nature of amino acids bonded together with peptide bonds only. e.g., ribonuclease, insulin, myoglobin and lysozyme.